Out-Law Guide 7 min. read

 The pooling requirement will not be an issue where the seller has been claiming all the allowances it was entitled to claim, as it will have already pooled the expenditure in order to claim the allowances.
 However, buyers will need to take particular care if the seller has not claimed allowances.
 Buyers may also want to investigate whether the seller has claimed all the allowances it could have claimed.

-It is important that non-taxpayers, such as pension funds, pay attention to the capital allowance position and obtain the necessary information when they buy properties, even though they themselves cannot claim allowances, so that they can preserve the value of the allowances (and thereby increase the value of the property) for future buyers.
+It is important that non-taxpayers, such as pension funds, pay attention to the capital allowance position and obtain the necessary information when they buy properties, even though they themselves cannot claim allowances, so that they can preserve the value of the allowances for future buyers - and thereby increase the value of the property.